MickalSpeller/Azure-Project-Alpha-Virtual-Networks/README.md

 Download this repo to obtain all configuration files in this project.

 # Project Scope
-In this project, I will build out Azure Virtual Network resources using Bicep code and Terraform.
+In this project, I deployed the following:

+2 Virtual Networks
+4 total subnets -- two subnets in each virtual network 1 Network Peering

 # Setup
 To complete this project, it is recommended to have the following tools available: